FEMUR ANATOMY

 • Function

-• Smooth, shallow depression that articulates with the patella
+• Smooth, shallow depression that articulates with your patella

-• Allows smooth movement during knee flexion and extension
+• Allows smooth movement during your knee flexion and extension

 Intercondylar Fossa